God helps those who help themselves: New Testament

-Reliance upon God is not mentioned, but is strongly implied in addition to helping one's self.
+Reliance upon God is strongly implied in addition to working hard.

 There is also a relationship to the Parable of the Faithful Servant, and the Parable of the Ten Virgins, which has a similar eschatological theme: be prepared for the day of reckoning.

 Conversely with agency, in other instances the Bible emphasises reliance on God and examples of Jesus serving or healing those who lacked the ability to help themselves, implying that self-reliance and reliance on God are complementary (See Mark 6:34; Mark 1:30–31; and Mark 10:46–52.)

 Islamic texts

 A passage with similar sentiments can be found in the Quran:

 It has a different meaning in that it implies that help in oneself is a prerequisite for expecting the help of God.
 An Arab proverb and reported saying of the Islamic prophet Muhammad with a similar meaning is "Trust in God But Tie Your Camel".
 According to Tirmidhi, one day Muhammad noticed a Bedouin leaving his camel without tying it.
 He asked the Bedouin, "Why don't you tie down your camel?"
 The Bedouin answered, "I placed my trust in Allah."
 At that, Muhammad said, "Tie your camel and place your trust in Allah."